syncfusion-content/maui-docs/MAUI/AIAssistView/suggestions.md

 ### Change the orientation of suggestions

-You can choose to show the suggestion items in horizontal or vertical orientation using the `Orientation` property.
+The `Orientation` property allows you to display suggestion items in either horizontal or vertical orientation.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="13" %}